 Other Wineries in the Area

-- Tavor Winery (Kosher) – the winery focuses on low cost, young wines which seem to be popular in bars all over the country.
-Whenever Tavor Har is the wine on offer at a bar, I choose not to drink wine!
+- Tavor Winery (Kosher) – the winery focuses on low-cost, young wines which seem to be popular in bars all over the country.
 The tasting room is nice but there are very few wines worth tasting.
-The Marzipan museum of Shaked Tavor is in the same complex in Kfar Tavor so it is a good option if you are with your family.
+The Marzipan Museum of Shaked Tavor is in the same complex in Kfar Tavor so it is a good option if you are with your family.

 - Ramat Naftaly (Kosher) – I visited this winery as I was staying on the Moshav.
-We were made to feel like they were doing us a favor by serving us and we were not overly impressed by the wines.
+We were made to feel like they were doing us a favor by serving us but I bought a few bottles of wine and they were delicious!

 The winery is located in an industrial warehouse and is not remotely fancy, but the staff is very friendly and there is no charge for the wine tasting.
 The winery serves the Pelter and Matar wines, as well as the Pelter Distillery spirits, which include arak, gin, brandy and eau de vie.